 Delta Children Sweet Beginnings Bedside Bassinet

 It’s safe- it is JPMA certified and it meets ASTM/CPSC standards.
-It also has wheels so that you can easily move it around the room.
+It also has wheels so that you can easily move them around the room.

-There’s a lights and sounds console that can emit a soft nightlight and also play gentle lullabies.
+There is a light and sound console that can emit a soft nightlight and also play gentle lullabies.
 Not all babies like this, but it’s nice to have!

 Finally, there’s a storage basket underneath.
 It’s pretty large, with two sections and enough room for spare blankets, diapers, extra clothes, and more.

 The price of this bassinet might be the best part.
 It costs a little over half of what a lot of other models cost.
-Why spend a lot for a product that you’ll only use for about 3 months?
-Overall, this bassinet is lightweight, easy to use, neutral and stylish, and is downright inexpensive.
+Why spend a lot on a product that you’ll only use for about 3 months?
+Overall, this bassinet is lightweight, easy to use, neutral, and stylish, and is downright inexpensive.